RaffelRavionaldo/Voice-AI-workflow/README.md

 ```
 streamlit run app.py
 ```

+Steps 3 and 4 will create another folder to save our Chroma vector database locally.

 5. By default, we use Huggingface models, but if you plan to use OpenAI in conversational RAG, change this code in app.py :

 ![image](https://github.com/user-attachments/assets/85c78a73-1d2b-4975-8d4c-1fd743e45445)